 a.
 He did not want anyone to know it: This was probably because Jesus did not want the Galilean multitude to cling to Him and to hinder this important trip to Jerusalem.

 b.
-The Son of Man is being delivered into the hands of men, and they will kill Him: Jesus clearly told His disciples of this destiny back in Mark 8:31.
+The Son of Man is being betrayed into the hands of men: Jesus clearly told His disciples of this destiny back in Mark 8:31.
 Now, as they departed from Galilee towards Jerusalem, they headed towards the destiny Jesus spoke of.

 c.
 But they did not understand this saying: The disciples couldn’t “process” what Jesus said about His destiny in Jerusalem – to die and then rise again.
 Unfortunately, they were afraid to ask.